cPacketNetworks/ccloud-images/README.md

 curl -L https://raw.githubusercontent.com/cPacketNetworks/ccloud-images/main/ccloud-azure-images | bash -s -- -g cpacket -l westus2
 ```

-This creates a new resource group with a name such as `cpacket-ccloud-abc123` in the `eastus2` region.
+This creates a new resource group with a name such as `cpacket` in the `eastus2` region.

 ## Customizing the deployment